BernardoMG/dev-reTHINK-Hackathon/1st Challenge.md

 ### Task 1.3:

 `Load an Hyperty` - An Hyperty can be loaded using `requireHyperty()` method.
-For this challenge should be loaded the `X` Hyperty, which is ready to be used in `hybroker.rethink.ptinovacao.pt` catalogue.
+For this challenge should be loaded the `XHyperty` hyperty, which is ready to be used in `hybroker.rethink.ptinovacao.pt` catalogue.
 To deploy it in a successful manner, authentication is mandatory.

 ```shell
 #Example